 Annual Colorado High School Bridge Building Contest* Winner

 *Sponsored by the Bureau of Reclamation, the National Society of Professional Engineers of Colorado & ACEC Colorado

-All applicants are invited to ACEC Colorado’s annual reception for the Scholarship Program.
+All applicants are invited to the annual recognition event and reception for the ACE Colorado Scholarship & Education Foundation.
 At that time, applicants can meet and network with professionals from ACEC Colorado-member firms.
-See photos of recipients attending the 2017 Scholarship Reception at bit.ly/2o8fZza (Photos courtesy of The Unfound Door).
+Click here to view photos of recipients attending the 2018 Scholarship Reception.
+(Photos courtesy of The Unfound Door.)

-The ACEC Colorado Scholarship Committee will award college scholarships to students enrolled in qualifying engineering programs as of the 2017-18 school year.
-The scholarship application is NOW OPEN to students that meets the following criteria:
+The ACEC Colorado Scholarship & Education Board of Directors will award college scholarships to students enrolled in qualifying engineering programs as of the 2019-20 school year.
+Click here for a history of awards by university.
+The application process is open students that meets the following criteria:

 - Be a U.S. citizen